 This command was actually run from a Perl program called makemovie.pl which can do a number of other things associated with automatic time-lapse movies, none of which were used here.
 The “-info” specifications are somewhat more long-winded in the original; they have been abbreviated above to better fit on the page.
 All of the functional and format options are identical to those used to produce the final movie.
 The registered directory contains the images for the registered frames, the title, and the end credits.
 The file names in this directory are craftily chosen so that when MEncoder sorts them alphabetically the frames will be shown in the intended order.

 The CODEC options compress the audio to an MP3 stream and the video with Microsoft MPEG-4 version 2, which may seem an eccentric choice, especially since, notwithstanding its name, this is not actually even an MPEG-4 CODEC.
 In its favour, however, is the fact that movies encoded in this format play on Windows 2000 and Windows XP machines with Windows Media Player “out of the box”; on other Windows platforms at most a free CODEC download from Microsoft is required.
 Most Linux and other Unix-based media players such as MPlayer/GMPlayer and Totem play files in this format without difficulty.
 If you use the more standard mpeg4 video encoding, Windows users cannot play the movie without installing an auxiliary CODEC, which is an insuperable barrier for many people.
 As for QuickTime, MEncoder is supposed to be able to produce QuickTime movies, but every time I try it, I end up with a memory dump instead of a movie.
 In order to make QuickTime editions available, I used the Apple QuickTime 7 Pro encoder on Windows XP, starting with the original PNG frames and the soundtrack in wav format.
-I selected the H.264 video and AAC 128 Kb audio CODECs for the QuickTime editions; these movies play on my Linux system with Mplayer, but not with Totem.
+I selected the H.264 video and AAC 128 Kb audio CODECs for the QuickTime editions; these movies play on my Linux system with Mplayer or Totem.
 The iPod edition was re-sampled to 320×220 pixels to accommodate the small screen on that device.
+The WebM, MP4, and Ogg encodings of the movie were produced by loading the Windows AVI file into the OpenShot video editor and then exporting to the respective formats.

 The frame by frame Web tree is generated automatically by a Perl program named makejpj.pl from a frame database file, framelist.csv.
 It accesses Web resources to obtain the companion images, invokes Netpbm utilities to prepare them in the format presented on the page, and generates all the index document structure and cross-links.
 The main index document for these pages was hand generated by modifying one of the automatically produced frame pages.